Running As Fast As I Can

 “Maybe,” was all I said.

-Near dawn I heard Robert leave the room.
-I got up and followed him.
-I was afraid there’d be another fight.
+Near dawn when I heard Robert leave the room, I got up and followed him because I was afraid there’d be another fight.
 When he saw the old man still passed out on the couch, he walked down the hall to the kitchen where he found Mum sitting in the dark.

 “I’m glad you’re up,” he said.
 “I didn’t want to leave without saying goodbye.”